The City has three dog parks consisting of a fenced area where dogs can run free from their leashes:

 Children are required to be at least 8 years of age to enter the park.

 General Dog Park Guidelines

 When dog owners follow the guidelines, everyone’s enjoyment of the dog parks is enhanced.
 Therefore, we need to work together to preserve space for both our dogs and our citizens.

 - Dog owners will be liable for the full value of any park property damaged or destroyed by their dogs.

 - Please be a responsible dog owner and support our dog park guidelines.

-- Dog owners are required to license their dogs and have documented expiration date of dog's rabies vaccination with them upon registration.
+- Dog owners are required to license their dogs and have documented expiration date of dog's rabies vaccination (rabies certificate) with them upon registration.
 We strongly recommend that dogs receive the Parvo vaccination.
 Out-of-town visitors are asked to show rabies tag when registering with the park office; a locality license is not required.